Bayesian Modeling for Aggregated Relational Data: A Unified Perspective: Fitting Bayesian ARD Models

-In practice, selecting a final model will be guided by the primary goals of inference and applied setting.
-For example, social network analysis may emphasize accurate estimation of personal network size, while public health applications may focus on obtaining reasonable estimates of hidden population sizes (e.g., individuals with opioid use disorder or whom are unhoused), and policy-makers may care most about understanding social behaviors, and prefer to use a model which accounts for nonrandom mixing through overdispersion, perhaps at the expense of accurate parameter recovery.}
+These results highlight the challenges faced by users of these Bayesian ARD models.
+Even in simulation settings where we compare our fitted models against true parameters {which are unavailable in practice, our experiments highlight that model selection is a challenging task.} With real data posterior predictive checks and surrogate residuals can identify wrong models, {they cannot be used to distinguish between two competing plausible models.} While our cross-validation approach works well at identifying the correct model in our simulation setting, it cannot (currently) be applied to all ARD models in popular use. {These results demonstrate that model selection is particularly challenging for modern ARD models, and new statistical techniques may be required.
+In real applications,} selecting a final model will be guided by the primary goals of inference and the specific application under study.
+For example, social network analysis may emphasize accurate estimation of personal network size, in which case the estimated posterior degree distribution can be compared to previous estimates or external validation data, between models with comparable performance in other model checking diagnostics.
+Alternatively, public health applications may focus on obtaining reasonable estimates of hidden population sizes (e.g., individuals with opioid use disorder or whom are unhoused), in which case a leave-one-out procedure could be used for known subpopulations to compare models which pass PPCs and otherwise describe the data well.
+Finally, policy-makers may care most about understanding social behaviors, and prefer to use a model which accounts for nonrandom mixing through overdispersion, perhaps at the expense of accurate parameter recovery, provided the chosen model can be fit efficiently for the given data. {In practice, selecting a final model will be guided by the primary goals of inference and the specific application under study.
+Even in controlled settings, no single model consistently outperforms others across all evaluation criteria.
+As a result, practitioners must rely on a combination of model checking diagnostics and comparison methods, tailored to the problem at hand, to select an appropriate model.}